dtashley/LibNum/README.md

 # LibNum

-A Microcontroller-centric Arithmetic, Cryptography, and Utility Library
+A Microcontroller-Centric Arithmetic, Cryptography, and Utility Library

 ## Current Status

 This project is just getting started, so nothing is usable yet.
 At this time, there are just a few modules designed to be used in Microsoft Visual Studio.
 Also, my thoughts are spread between GitHub Markdown documents and the user manual (a LaTeX document with source code in this repository).

 ## Brief Description

 ### Overview

-_LibNum_ is a traditional thread-safe arithmetic and utility library, designed to be compatible with embedded software as well as server and PC software.
+_LibNum_ will be a traditional thread-safe arithmetic and utility library, designed to be compatible with embedded software as well as server and PC software.
 The library is composed of one function or data structure per object module, so that a linker can minimize the program memory footprint by extracting only the minimum set of functions and data structures necessary to link.
-However, the source code for the library is generated from templates, so the library is provided for each platform in several other forms, including a collection of source files that are organized in an ordinary way (many functions per source file), so that the source files can simply be incorporated in source form into a project.
+However, the source code for the library will be generated from templates, so the library will be provided for each platform in several other forms, including a collection of source files that are organized in an ordinary way (many functions per source file), so that the source files can simply be incorporated in source form into a project.

 ### Areas of Functionality
 - Utility and miscellaneous operations (such as determining the version number of the library or the size of certain data types).
-- Integer arithmetic and utility functions that operate on basic (built into the compiler) character and integer types.
+- Integer arithmetic and utility functions that operate on fundamental (built into the compiler) character and integer types.
-- Integer arithmetic and utility functions that operate on large (sizes not necessarily supported by the compiler) integers.
+- Integer arithmetic and utility functions that operate on large (not fundamental) integers.
-- Fixed-point utility and arithmetic functions that operate on basic (built into the compiler) character and integer types.
+- Fixed-point utility and arithmetic functions that operate on fundamental (built into the compiler) character and integer types.
-- Fixed-point mathematical functions that operate on large (sizes not necessarily supported by the compiler) character and integer types.
+- Fixed-point mathematical functions that operate on large (not fundamental) character and integer types.
-- Floating-point arithmetic and utility functions that operate on basic (built into the compiler) data types.
+- Floating-point arithmetic and utility functions that operate on fundamental data types.
 - Linear filter and control system component functions.
 - Non-linear filter and control system component functions.
 - Block memory operations (setting, copying, shifting, etc.).